Proceeds of crime policy

 Staffing and training

-All Financial Investigators receive training from the Proceeds of Crime Centre of the National Crime Agency and must receive this training before being accredited.
-Financial Investigation training should form part of our routine training and development programme for designated management and investigation personnel.
+Financial Investigation awareness training should form part of Essex Trading Standards routine training and development programme for management and investigation personnel.

 Existing partnership agreements